Jessica Chastain Steals the Show in Bodycon Green Dress at 'George & Tammy' Los Angeles Premiere - ExBulletin

 Jessica Chastain shows off her curves in a green dress on the red carpet

 The Oscar-winning actress was a green sight on the red (black) carpet for the Nov.
 21 premiere of her new Showtime drama miniseries, which premieres tomorrow, Dec.
 4. Chastain arrived at Goya Studios, in an incredibly vibrant custom green dress from the latest Michael Kors collection.
-The gorgeous actress showed off her toned figure in the backless dress which featured a cowl neckline, thin spaghetti straps and a bodycon silhouette.
+The gorgeous actress showed it figured tonic in the halter dress which featured a cowl neckline, thin spaghetti straps and a figure-hugging silhouette.
 The good nurse The star finished her look with a sleek, low, and super long ponytail.
 And when it comes to makeup, she kept it classic and bright with shimmery gold eyeshadow, black eyeliner and mascara, and pink lips and lips.

 Jessica Chastain stuns during press tour on jimmy fallon